RafaelGranadoMartinez/RafaelGranadoMartinez/README.md

 **AI Model Evaluation Contributor** · Outlier
 `2026 – Present`

-Contributing to AI model evaluation and quality assurance initiatives, focused on assessing and improving AI system outputs.
+Contributing to AI model evaluation and quality assurance initiatives in an IDE based environment, focused on assessing and improving AI system outputs and fixing issues in AI model verifiers.

 - Evaluated AI generated outputs for quality, correctness, and reliability
 - Contributed to structured evaluation criteria used in model assessment
-- Supported testing and verification processes for AI generated artifacts
+- Identified and resolved issues in AI model verifiers

 `Python` `PyTest` `AI Evaluation`